shuds13/tulip-experiments/miniBUDE/README.md

 Modifications also need to be made as there are several features that are currently unsupported, such as C++ templates.

-At time of writing this is not fully working - [log.md](log.md) details the current variants of these files.
+At time of writing this is not fully working - [log.md](log.md) details the current variants of these files and the required source modifications to run through the tool-chain.